Tencent/PhoenixGo/README.md

 Please specify the location where TensorRT is installed.
 [Default is /usr/lib/x86_64-linux-gnu]:
 ```
-these settings are just an example, but they have been tested to successfully work on ubuntu 16.04 LTS with deb install of cuda 9.0, deb install of cudnn 7.1.4, deb install of tensorrt 3.0.4, as well as .run install of bazel 0.17.2
+these settings are just an example, other settings or package versions or linux distributions are possible too, but this example has been tested to successfully work on ubuntu 16.04 LTS with deb install of cuda 9.0, deb install of cudnn 7.1.4, deb install of tensorrt 3.0.4, as well as .sh file install of bazel 0.17.2

 they are provided as a general help for linux compile and run, they are not an obligatory method to use